nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 struct Baz;
 ```

-Let's say that we want to make `Baz` implement `Borrow<Foo>`.
+Suppose that we want to make `Baz` implement `Borrow<Foo>`.
 The implementation will look something like this:

 ```rust
 impl Borrow<Foo> for Baz {